Felix-Zhenghao/orbit_tutorial_felix/orbit_velocity_tracking_env_cfg/README.md

 # Orbit Tutorial

+***TO DO:***
+- **Understand curriculum configuration by understanding the source code of manager, especially when is the manager called during simulation and its connection between the ```reset``` method of env**
+- **Figure out what is the action configuration doing and why it is so simple**
+- **Read the API of SceneEntityCfg and write more detailed about its usage**
+- **Understand how to wrap the environment and connect the NN-training part and the env part**

 > **All link in this tutorial is linked to the specific part of the source code or official document.
 Utilize these links to understand the materials deeper.**

 > This tutorial is written 25/03/2024 after the launch of v0.4.
 The latest commit is a30d764.
-The key feature of v0.4 is the introduction of <a href="https://isaac-orbit.github.io/orbit/source/api/orbit/omni.isaac.orbit.managers.html#event-manager">***EventManager***</a> and deprecation of ***Randomization Manager***.
+The key feature of v0.4 is the introduction of <a href="https://isaac-orbit.github.io/orbit/source/api/orbit/omni.isaac.orbit.managers.html#event-manager">```EventManager```</a> and deprecation of ```Randomization Manager```.

 This tutorial will walk you through the official implementation of the RL environment of the velocity-tracking locomotion task of Unitree GO1.
 It is exactly the <a href="https://github.com/NVIDIA-Omniverse/Orbit">isaac orbit</a> version of the repository <a href = "https://github.com/leggedrobotics/legged_gym">"legged_gym"</a> by ETH Zurich.